adlnet/xapi-profiles/xapi-profiles-spec.md

 Administrators will be able to add profiles by their contents or by URI to the Profile Server.
 On a Public Profile Server run by...
 DISC?
 ADL? ... there will be a review process people desiring to add profiles can submit to.
 The review process will check profiles for following the specification and assist in helping them be of highest quality, after which they will be added to the server.

-The Profile Server will host a sparql endpoint containing all the RDF information in contained profiles at the path /sparql.
+The Profile Server will host a SPARQL endpoint containing the RDF information from the contained profiles at the path /sparql.
+SPARQL servers have the ability to divide information into multiple datasets, or graphs, and offer separate querying on them.
+One of these is the default graph, which is queried when no other graph is specified.
+The default graph at this SPARQL endpoint will contain all the current versions of profiles.
+Additionally, every profile version will be in a Named Graph with a URI equal to the profile version's URI.
+Thus, by default queries will only operate on up to date information, but if historical profile information is needed, it is available.

+TODO: consider having the default graph only contain the versioning information, which would make queries slightly more complex but would make it harder for accidental profile trampling to occur...

+Here are a selection of SPARQL queries for retrieving commonly needed information from the server.
 All these SPARQL queries can also be run locally by loading one or more profiles into an RDF library and running sparql queries against them directly.

 Using that SPARQL server, it will be easy to answer questions such as: